LISE-B26/pylabcontrol/docs/source/importing_into_gui.rst

 It is assumed that you have a .py file containing a class inheriting from Instrument or Script.
 You must be able to create an instance of this class on the computer you are planning to use the GUI on.
 Also, .py file must be in a folder that contains a __init__.py file.
-For a more thorough understanding of __init__.py files, see 'this StackOverflow thread <https://stackoverflow.com/questions/448271/what-is-init-py-for>'.
+For a more thorough understanding of __init__.py files, see `this StackOverflow thread <https://stackoverflow.com/questions/448271/what-is-init-py-for>`_.
 Otherwise, it is very likely you want a blank text file named __init__.py in the same directory as your .py code.

 Overview